Paulino-Cristovao/churn_predictions/README.md

 # Install dependencies
 pip install -r requirements.txt

-# Run complete analysis (trains all 5 models)
+# Run the modular notebooks in order:
-jupyter notebook notebooks/churn_analysis.ipynb
+jupyter notebook notebooks/01_data_processing.ipynb
+# ... then 02, 03, 04, 05, 06, 07
 ```

-**One notebook** contains everything - data loading, preprocessing, and training for all 5 models.
+**Refactored Project**: The analysis is split into **7 modular notebooks** for better organization and reproducibility.

 ---